ChrstphrHll/npc_gen/students/Willam Ardryll.md

 ---
 ### Description
 - 2nd year Kenku Wizard in Treskal
-- speckled, Amber eyes, and Dark Blue skin
+- ruffled, Amber eyes, and Dark Blue skin
 - Is Resourceful and Arrogant, and has Redemption as their ideal

 ### Organizations